Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below

 \section{Abstract}

 This paper is devoted to a deeper understanding of the heat flow and to the refinement of calculus tools on metric measure spaces $(X,\sfd,\mm)$.
-Our main results are: \begin{itemize} \item A general study of the relations between the Hopf-Lax semigroup and Hamilton-Jacobi equation in metric spaces {$(X,\sfd)$}. \item The equivalence of the heat flow in $L^2(X,\mm)$ generated by a suitable Dirichlet energy and the Wasserstein gradient flow of the relative entropy functional $\entv$ in the space of probability measures $\Probabilities{X}$. \item The proof of density in energy of Lipschitz functions in the Sobolev space $W^{1,2}(X,\sfd,\mm)$ under the only assumption that $\mm$ is locally finite. \item A fine and very general analysis of the differentiability properties of a large class of Kantorovich potentials, in connection with the optimal transport problem. \end{itemize} Our results apply in particular to spaces satisfying Ricci curvature bounds in the sense of Lott \& Villani \cite{Lott-Villani09} and Sturm \cite{Sturm06I,Sturm06II} and require neither the doubling property nor the validity of the local Poincar\'e inequality.
+Our main results are: \begin{itemize} \item A general study of the relations between the Hopf-Lax semigroup and Hamilton-Jacobi equation in metric spaces $(X,\sfd)$. \item The equivalence of the heat flow in $L^2(X,\mm)$ generated by a suitable Dirichlet energy and the Wasserstein gradient flow of the relative entropy functional $\entv$ in the space of probability measures $\Probabilities{X}$. \item The proof of density in energy of Lipschitz functions in the Sobolev space $W^{1,2}(X,\sfd,\mm)$. \item A fine and very general analysis of the differentiability properties of a large class of Kantorovich potentials, in connection with the optimal transport problem, is the fourth achievement of the paper. \end{itemize} Our results apply in particular to spaces satisfying Ricci curvature bounds in the sense of Lott \& Villani \cite{Lott-Villani09} and Sturm \cite{Sturm06I,Sturm06II} and require neither the doubling property nor the validity of the local Poincar\'e inequality.

 \textbf{MSC-classification:} 52C23, 49J52, 49Q20, 58J35, 35K90, 31C25